$b \to c$ semileptonic sum rule: Current status and prospects: Sum rule for differential decay rate

-Let us begin by evaluating Eq.~\eqref{eq:delta_mod_1}, where the sum rule coefficients are given by Eq.~\eqref{eq:ab_HQL}.
 In Fig.~\ref{fig:diff_coefficient_HQ}, we show the coefficient $a_{\kappa}^{\rm HQ}$ as a function of $w$.
 Here, the hadron masses are set to be $m_B$ ($m_D$) for the bottomed (charmed) hadrons.
 The coefficients satisfy $a_{\kappa}^{\rm HQ} + b_{\kappa}^{\rm HQ} = 1$.
 Since the hadron masses have been determined precisely, we ignore uncertainties associated with them.

 In Fig.~\ref{fig:differential_HQL}, we show $\overline{\delta}_{\Lambda_c}^{\rm HQ}(ij)$ for $(ij) = (V_LS_L)$, $(V_LS_R)$, $(SS)$, $(S_RS_L)$, $(TT)$, and $(TV_L)$.
 The sum rule coefficients are given by Eq.~\eqref{eq:ab_HQL}.
 Here, the hadron masses are set as those in Fig.~\ref{fig:diff_coefficient_HQ}.
 The form factors are evaluated using HQET and BGL.
 We find that the corrections are generally suppressed, except for the cases $(ij) = (TT)$ and $(TV_L)$.
 In particular, the corrections from the tensor operator exhibit much larger uncertainties associated with the form factors for the BGL parameterization, similar to the results in Sec.~\ref{sec:result_int}.
 We also observe discrepancies between the results based on HQET and those based on BGL, especially for $(ij) = (V_LS_L)$ and $(V_LS_R)$.
 These discrepancies are considered to arise from potential systematic uncertainties in the form factors.
 Therefore, they are required to be reduced by further determining the vector and scalar form factors using updated lattice QCD calculations and experimental data, complemented by theoretical inputs.